-Meseret Hailu threatens the 2:21 barrier in Amsterdam (Amsterdam organisers) © Copyright
+Meseret Hailu winning the 2012 Amsterdam Marathon in a course record time (Amsterdam organisers) © Copyright

 Wilson Chebet was the fastest man in 2:05:41 shaving three seconds off the 2:05:44 which Ethiopian Getu Feleke clocked in 2010.
 On the women's side, Meseret Hailu of Ethiopia scored a second big success in 15 days time.
 On 6 October she triumphed at the World Half Marathon Championships in Kavarna (Bulgaria).
 This Sunday she won in 2:21:09.
 The 22-year-old Ethiopian bettered her personal best by six minutes and six seconds.
 Earlier this year she won the Egmond Half Marathon in 1:11:18.